Pointe Coupee native, literary master Ernest Gaines has died

 OSCAR – Literary master and Louisianan Ernest Gaines has died, WBRZ learned Tuesday.

-Gaines, a Pointe Coupee Parish native, died Tuesday morning, sources told the TV station.
+Gaines, a Pointe Coupee Parish native, died in his sleep Tuesday morning.

 Gaines, whose A Lesson Before Dying was part of Oprah’s Book Club in 1997, was an acclaimed author.